islommuhammad/byte-of-python/about_python.md

 ### Kengayuvchan

-Agar sizning dasturingizga juda tez ishga tushuvchi qism kerak bo'lsa yoki dastur algoritmning biror qismini birov ochishini xohlamasangiz dasturning o'sha qismini C yoki C++ dasturlash tilida yozib, so'ng uni  If you need a critical piece of code to run very fast or want to have some piece of algorithm not to be open, you can code that part of your program in C or C++ and then use it from your Python program.
+Agar sizning dasturingizga juda tez ishga tushuvchi qism kerak bo'lsa yoki dastur algoritmning biror qismini birov ochishini xohlamasangiz dasturning o'sha qismini C yoki C++ dasturlash tilida yozib, so'ng uni Python dasturingizda foydalanishingiz mumkin.
+If you need a critical piece of code to run very fast or want to have some piece of algorithm not to be open, you can code that part of your program in C or C++ and then use it from your Python program.

 ### Embeddable